 Dear Andes & Amazon Students and Parents:

 We would like to call your attention to the rabies pre-exposure inoculation.
-Please reference page 37 of the Andes & Amazon Course Preparation Manual for the following response:
+Please reference your Andes & Amazon Course Preparation Manual for the following information regarding rabies inoculation:

 Q: Should we get the pre-exposure for rabies?